acryps/vldom/README.md

 > * use `this.createTimeout` and `this.createInterval` in `Components` to create timers that automatically stop when the component is unloaded

 ## Setup
-You'll need to enable jsx in your tsconfig
+You"ll need to enable jsx in your tsconfig
 <pre>{
 	"compileOnSave": false,
 	"compilerOptions": {